athos/trenchman/README.md

 $ trench -s nrepl://localhost:12345
 ```

-In addition to nREPL, there is another protocol available: prepl.
+In addition to nREPL, Trenchman supports the prepl protocol as well.
-To connect to a prepl server, use the `prepl://` scheme instead of `nrepl://`:
+To connect to a server via prepl, use the `prepl://` scheme instead of `nrepl://`:

 ```sh
 $ trench -s prepl://localhost:5555